PetrKryslUCSD/SkylineSolvers.jl/README.md

   it is clearly the slowest. `Ldlt`, `Ldlt2` are roughly equally fast.
 - The module `Colsol` defines the original skyline solution from the textbook of KJ Bathe.
 It is clearly around three times slower then  `Ldlt` or `Ldlt2`.
-- No renumbering is undertaken in order to minimize the number of entries store below the skyline.
+- No renumbering is undertaken in order to minimize the number of entries stored below the skyline.
 If the matrix is numbered in an unfortunate way, use the package [`SymRCM`](https://github.com/PetrKryslUCSD/SymRCM.jl) to reorder the matrix first.
+- The solvers in this package are many times slower than the SuiteSparse Cholesky supernodal solver.
+However, they should be able to take as inputs arbitrary integers and floating point numbers.